Seraina Prünte

-Seraina Prünte (born 16 August 1987) is a Swiss former swimmer, who specialized in freestyle events.
+Seraina Then (Prünte) (born 16 August 1987) is a Swiss former swimmer, who specialized in freestyle events.
 She currently holds a Swiss record in the 100 m freestyle (56.06) from the German Olympic Trials in Berlin (2008).
 A single-time Olympian (2004), Prunte played for the Nikar Swimming Club (Schwimmverein Nikar) in Heidelberg, before she trained under head coach Dirk Reinecke as part of the Swiss national team.

 Prunte qualified for the women's 4×100 m freestyle relay, as Switzerland's youngest swimmer (aged 16), at the 2004 Summer Olympics in Athens.
 Teaming with Dominique Diezi, Marjorie Sagne, and Nicole Zahnd in heat two, Prunte swam a third leg and recorded a split of 58.16, but the Swiss women settled only for seventh place and fifteenth overall in a final time of 3:48.61.
+Seraina is married with Fabian Then since 2023.